aochihi/AFM2000/README.md

 # Example 2 (eaf3b-mpi-distrib.f90 ) = non-planar vertical fault

-This code simulates the rupture propagaiton on a vertical strike-slip fault.
+This code simulates the rupture propagaiton on a vertical strike-slip fault, by adopting the apprximation of the free surface effect using mirror sources.
 In this example, some input parameters and fault geometry are given by external files.

 ### zone1_X20_Opt0_T0.80.prm